SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/P - Cluster Analysis.md

 ![Visual Object Classes Challenge](img/Visual%20Object%20Classes%20Challenge.png)

-The relationship between each image block / codeword is not needed when using this method.
+An advantage is that the relationship between each image block / codeword is not needed when using this method.